 Cesar, the son of Araceli Lopez, feasts on steak, tacos, pizza, and hamburgers.
 He said he can’t do without WiFi and AC.

 Lopez is set to return for the 2019 season.
 Following an All-Star season where he was the Co-MVP of the game (played in Port Angeles), he is looking forward to returning to the friendly confines of Borleske Stadium.

-“I felt like it was a great opportunity and that I could contribute to the team,” Lopez said of joining the Sweets.
+“I felt like it was a great opportunity and that I could contribute to the team,” Lopez said of his 2018 campaign.
 “It’s the kind of experience where I can develop my game around some older guys, see what they do, how they go about their business and learn from them.”

-Lopez went to St. John Bosco High School and was a solid player for the baseball team.
-He finished his senior season with a .304 batting average, 16 runs scored, 10 RBI and five doubles.
+Lopez went to St. John Bosco High School and was a solid player.
+He finished his senior season with a .304 batting average, 16 runs scored, 10 RBI’s and five doubles.

 “It was a really good experience at Bosco, we had a really close-knit group,” Lopez said.
 “My sophomore year we got a new head coach for the team, Don Barbara.
 He could get emotional at times, but you could tell he was passionate about the game.
 He was a great hitter when he played at Long Beach State, so he was just a great teacher to have.”

 Coming out of high school, Lopez drew very little interest from the baseball programs that he had eyed as potential suitors.
 He chose to attend Cal Poly Pomona primarily for the academics, but he said he realized that the Broncos had a winning baseball team, a great program and he wanted to be a part of it.